Download the code on GitHub

 - Cookies cannot be tagged as HTTPONLY

-- Potential XXS vulnerabilities in subdomains can introduce poisoned cookies in upper domains
+- Potential XSS vulnerabilities in subdomains can introduce poisoned cookies in upper domains

 Cookies that contain sensitive server metadata, such as session cookies, should be tagged as HTTPONLY.
 This prevents client-side scripts from reading values from the cookie, adding a layer of protection.
 Given that this pattern requires client-side scripts to read the token from the cookie and apply it to the HTTP header, we cannot tag the cookie as HTTPONLY, introducing a potential security concern.

-Leveraging this pattern requires that all software in our suite of applications are fully XXS-resistant.
-If an application in a subdomain, below our application domain, is compromised within the context of an XXS attack, an attacker could potentially introduce a poisoned cookie to that site, which would be valid in our upper domain, and allow an attacker to circumnavigate our CSRF protection framework.
+Leveraging this pattern requires that all software in our suite of applications are fully XSS-resistant.
+If an application in a subdomain, below our application domain, is compromised within the context of an XSS attack, an attacker could potentially introduce a poisoned cookie to that site, which would be valid in our upper domain, and allow an attacker to circumnavigate our CSRF protection framework.

 Both methods of protection introduce design and potential security consequences.
 As a result, I’ve created a new pattern, the Encrypted Token Pattern, to address these concerns.

 This pattern addresses the shortfalls of both the Synchronizer Token Pattern and the Double-Submit Cookie Pattern as follows:

 - It does not require any effort on the client-side other than including the token in HTTP requests

 - It does not require any other application in a subdomain to be XSS-proof